Luke Ayling: 2016–2020

-After being injured towards the very start of 2019–20 pre-season training, Ayling missed all the pre-season games and the start of the new season after undergoing ankle surgery.
+After being injured towards the start of 2019–20 pre-season training, Ayling missed all the pre-season games and the start of the new season after undergoing ankle surgery.
 On 8 August 2019, it was revealed that Leeds had rejected bids for Ayling during the 2019 transfer window in order to keep him at the club.

 He signed a new four-year contract with the club in October 2019.
 His first goal of the 2019–20 season came on 29 December 2019, in a 5–4 victory in a dramatic win against Birmingham City, with Ayling scoring a long range volley.
 On 30 December 2019, he was chosen as the right-back for the "Football League Team of the decade" by The Guardian.

-On 8 January 2020, after impressive performances during the month of December, Ayling won the EFL Championship PFA Player of the Month award for December 2019, beating former United player Tom Lees as well as Jed Wallace, Lee Tomlin, Sam Johnstone and Andre Ayew.
+On 8 January 2020, after impressive performances during the month of December, Ayling won the EFL Championship PFA Player of the Month award for December 2019.
 His goalscoring form continued into February and March, where he scored the solitary goal against Bristol City on 15 February, in a crucial home win that kept Leeds in second place behind West Bromwich Albion, bucking the trend of Leeds' three prior winless results, and his "stunning volley" in Leeds' 2–0 defeat of Huddersfield Town on 7 March that put the team back on top of the Championship.
 His performances in February saw him awarded the EFL Championship Player of the Month title.

 After the English professional football season was paused in March 2020 due to the impact of the COVID-19 pandemic on association football, after the season was resumed during June, Ayling earned promotion to the Premier League with Leeds becoming the EFL Championship Champions for the 2019–20 season in July after the successful resumption of the season.
 Ayling won Leeds' goal of the season award for his volley against Huddersfield Town at the club's end of season awards on 24 July 2020.
 On 7 August, he was named in The Guardian's EFL Championship team of the season for 2019–20.

-On 19 August 2020, Ayling won the EFL Championship PFA Fans' Player of the Year for 2019/20 award after beating off competition from nominees including Ollie Watkins and Aleksandar Mitrovic.
+On 19 August 2020, Ayling won the EFL Championship PFA Fans' Player of the Year award for 2019–20.
 On 8 September 2020, he was named in Professional Footballers' Association's 2019–20 EFL Championship Team of the Season.